 Biosimilars have the potential to improve access to biologicals by expanding treatment options and offer cost savings to payers through increased competition.
 They are highly similar but never exact copies of their reference biotherapeutic product (innovator biological) and so should not be viewed in an equivalent fashion as small molecule generics.
 All biosimilars must demonstrate a high similarity to their reference biotherapeutic product in terms of quality, non-clinical and clinical attributes.
 However, biosimilars may not always hold all of the same indications as their reference biotherapeutic product either because extrapolation to every indication was not granted based on data considerations or because there are legal or intellectual property reasons why a particular indication may not be granted.
 This is relevant for pharmacy-mediated substitution where the pharmacist may not have knowledge of a patient’s individual health condition and may not be aware that a biosimilar they substitute could potentially be licensed for fewer indications.
 They may also not always be aware of the indication intended if the prescription does not specify this and prescription practices vary around the world.

-Robust regulatory pathways for biosimilars exist in many developed markets underpinned by strong guidance such as the over-arching World Health Organization (WHO) guidelines for similar biotherapeutic products and the application of these guidelines ensures the approval of high quality products.
+Robust regulatory pathways for biosimilars exist in many developed markets underpinned by strong guidance such as the overarching World Health Organization (WHO) guidelines for similar biotherapeutic products and the application of these guidelines ensures the approval of high quality products.
 However, in some countries surveyed there is also the licensure of non-comparable biotherapeutics.
-These are biotherapeutic medicinal products that seek to ‘copy’ another biological product but that have not been approved via a regulatory pathway that is aligned with the WHO similar biotherapeutic product guidelines above or directly compared and analysed against an already licensed reference biotherapeutic product .
+These are biotherapeutic medicinal products that seek to ‘copy’ another biological product but that have not been approved via a regulatory pathway that is aligned with the WHO similar biotherapeutic product guidelines or directly compared and analysed against an already licensed reference biotherapeutic product .
 These products are often misattributed as ‘biosimilars’ or ‘similar biotherapeutic products’ even though they do not meet WHO scientific and regulatory requirements and will routinely share the same International Nonproprietary Name (INN) as both the original reference product and any biosimilars.

 Given the complex global regulatory landscape, there is active global debate on appropriate science driven substitution policy for these products.
 Substitution describes the practice where a pharmacist elects to change a product, dispensing an equivalent (generic small molecule) or highly similar (biosimilar) product without the prescribing physician’s prior consent.
 This is distinct from switching which describes a decision made by a physician to change a patient’s treatment – to another course of therapy, between reference product and a biosimilar, or potentially between biosimilar products.
 Previous publications have addressed the status of pharmacy-mediated substitution of biosimilars in Europe ; however, to the best of the authors’ knowledge, there is little literature examining pharmacy-mediated substitution of biosimilars on a global basis.

 To begin to address this gap, Pfizer conducted an internal global survey between March and May 2017.
 The primary aim of the survey was to capture and benchmark whether or not pharmacy-mediated substitution of biosimilars could occur and under what policy or legislative frameworks this was regulated in different countries and regions globally.
 The survey did not seek to capture data or policies relating to physician-directed switching as these decisions are part of usual medical practice and are independent of, and not in any way related to substitution.
 Where possible, gaps in responses were also supplemented with information from previously available research (both published and unpublished).
-The aim of the survey was to provide an initial snapshot analysis of pharmacy-level biosimilar substitution throughout Europe, Latin America, North America, Asia-Pacific, and Africa and the Middle East.
+The aim of the survey was to provide an initial snapshot analysis of pharmacy-level biosimilar substitution throughout Europe, Asia-Pacific, Latin America, Africa and the Middle East and North America.
 We have been able to present the positions held by 82 countries worldwide.
 The findings presented in this paper provide the first attempt to benchmark global pharmacy-mediated substitution policies.
 However, we recognize that this is a rapidly evolving policy area and there will continue to be changes in these countries which may have occurred after this survey was conducted.

 Survey design and dissemination